alt3/Docusaurus.Powershell/Tests/Integration/SeparateMarkdownHeadings/README.md

 # SeparateMarkdownHeadings

-This test ensures:
+This test ensures that this function:

-- That only valid markdown headings (with no blank line beneath them) are processed
+- Only matches valid markdown headings (and thus with no blank line beneath them)
-- That a blank line is inserted beneath the heading if needed
+- Inserts a blank line beneath those heading matches

 Additional information: